Homemade Chow Chow Relish, Peach Salsa and Jalapeño Jelly Recipes

 - If any of the jars do not seal after cooling; put in refrigerator to use right away.

-- Be careful when filling jars with hot mixture; use a pot holder to hold the jar in place.
-And be cautious when removing from water bath.
+- Be careful when filling jars with the hot mixture; use a pot holder to hold the jar in place.
+And be cautious when removing from the water bath.

 No-Cook Chow Chow Relish

 Are you looking for a quick and easy way to make Chow Chow Relish?
-Try this recipe for No-Cook Chow Chow Relish to use up, all those extra green tomatoes.
+Try this no-cook recipe to use up all those extra green tomatoes.
 If you like pickles or pickle relish you will love this delicious spicy sweet chow chow.
-It may be used in hamburgers, hot dogs, sandwiches, or as, a relish in bowl of pinto beans or on top of your favorite meat.
+It may be used in hamburgers, hot dogs, sandwiches, or as a relish in a bowl of pinto beans or on top of your favorite meat.

 - 1 gallon green tomatoes

 - 5 red, green or yellow bell peppers

 - 3 jalapeño peppers, more if you like it hot